khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - With the EC2 launch type, there is no additional charge for the EC2 launch type.
 You pay for AWS resources (e.g. EC2 instances or EBS volumes) you create to store and run your application.

 ## Amazon Inspector
-- security assessments help you check for unintended network accessibility of your Amazon EC2 instances and for vulnerabilities on those EC2 instances.
+- security assessments help you check for unintended network accessibility of your EC2s and for vulnerabilities on those EC2 instances.
 -  Amazon Inspector assessments are offered to you as pre-defined rules packages mapped to common security best practices and vulnerability definitions.

 ## WAF